Golfer's elbow

-Golfer's elbow, or medial epicondylitis, is tendinosis of the medial epicondyle on the inside of the elbow.
-It is in some ways similar to tennis elbow, which affects the outside at the lateral epicondyle.
+Golfer's elbow, or medial epicondylitis, is tendinosis (or more precisely enthesopathy) of the medial common flexor tendon on the inside of the elbow.
+It is similar to tennis elbow, which affects the outside of the elbow at the lateral epicondyle.
+The tendinopathy results from overload or repetitive use of the arm, causing an injury similar to ulnar collateral ligament injury of the elbow in "pitcher's elbow".